- "The capital may already be in ruins, but I will protect Klaipeda."

 - "Sculptors should be careful not to exaggerate their skills.
 They should be humble to themselves."

-The other class available to Clerics starting from Rank 3.
+One of the classes available to Clerics.
 Based on Lithuanian artists who go by the same name and trade, Dievdirbys translates to English as "God Carver."
 In Tree of Savior, Dievdirbys specialize in carving wooden statues of dieties and sacred icons that affect the battlefield.

 Tropes associated with Dievdirbiai: